D.C. clears longtime encampment in NoMa in kickoff to new program to house the homeless

 The residents who took the city up on its offer received keys to their new apartments last month, city officials said.
 Neon orange traffic drums stood in neatly arranged rectangles where tents used to be, checkering the sidewalk that for years was packed tightly with tents.
 The District has cleared the area before to clean the space, but the tents always returned.

 Future encampments will be banned in the area, and homeless outreach workers will engage any newcomers to get them off the street as quickly as they arrive, said Wayne Turnage, the District’s deputy mayor for human services.
-DHS officials said they would not make arrests if future tents appear in the area but instead would refer the matter to outreach workers.
+DHS officials said they would not make arrests if future tents appear in the area but instead would refer the matter to social services.
+After nightfall Monday, there were a few tents remaining on M Street and more than a dozen still on L Street.

 As of Monday afternoon, DHS officials said, of the roughly 60 or so people who were living along the underpass when outreach efforts began over the summer, 22 people have signed leases and moved into apartments.
 Eight others will move into new residences this week, while seven were transferred to hotel rooms within the last several days.